 #7 Enjoy India

 Once you have your flight booked and visa sorted, you are good to travel to India for your holiday!
 India has so much to offer.
 I loved sipping cocktails on the beach in Goa and I loved exploring the Red Fort in Delhi.
 Whether you are looking for a beach break, a city escape of a cultural tourism experience, India is a wonderful country to visit.
+There are plenty of books about India that can help to get you excited about your forthcoming trip too!

 In conclusion, I urge you to travel to India!
 I love India and I hope to return someday soon.
 Once your flight is booked and your visa is sorted you are free to explore the treasures that this wonderful country has to offer!
 Yes, travelling to India does require a little forward planning in terms of getting the right vaccinations and organising your visa, but once you are in the country you will have a fantastic time.